 - Around 450 much-needed homes, embracing a range of house types and tenure options (including 25 per cent affordable homes).
 These are being progressed by Cruden Homes (East) and ZeroC.

 - A mix of commercial opportunities at the renovated Farm Steading, including a café and multiple retail opportunities, a range of spaces for various professional and service uses, a range of more commercial spaces for small businesses, and a number of self-catering holiday homes available for short-term letting.

-- A full size football pitch.
+- A community sports pitch.

 - A new village green, restored mill pond, community orchard, play parks and other high quality public open spaces.

 - Good and safe connections between the development and the existing village.

 The overriding aim of this masterplan is to secure the delivery of an exemplary development, designed to a very high standard.
 It will provide existing and future residents of Longniddry with high quality homes set in an attractive landscaped environment, including extensive green spaces.
 Socially Conscious Capital has agreed a design code with the developers and will be using it to ensure that the built development matches the exemplary quality that it has always envisioned for this site.